 Cycling was an easy transfer of skills for me and I learned a bike was a lot cheaper to maintain than a horse.

 In 1997, I made the move from Virginia to Colorado, and immediately jumped into cycling, but soon I realized it was way more competitive than racing in Virginia!
 The women’s field was actually a competitive size.
 I quickly learned that to be good at mountain biking you also need the element of road riding.
 I raced in a criterium or two, then looked for a team to join because road is completely different than racing mountain bikes as the element of strategy and teamwork, comes into play.
 I joined the Boulder Women’s Cycling Team, which at the time, was one of the few, all-exclusive women’s teams in the area.
 I learned A LOT from skills clinics and practices, and eventually I earned the upgrade to Category 3, then Category 2!
 At the same time, I was racing Expert-level in mountain biking.
 It was all about balancing my time with training, working, and finishing my Bachelor of Science Degree.

-For 2016, I’ll be participating in those super fun enduro races riding a Yeti and getting rowdie with the Colorowdies. also supported by Golden Bike Shop, Guide Pro, Honey Stinger, Smith Optics, Enduro MTB Training, Primal Wear, and others!
+For 2017, I’ll be representing VIDA MTB Series as an ambassador, riding a Yeti mountain bike and getting rowdie with the Colorowdies.
+We are also supported by Golden Bike Shop, Guide Pro, Honey Stinger, Smith Optics, Enduro MTB Training, , and others!